aicis/fresco/demos/aggregation/Readme.md

 * make runSpdz

+To run the demonstrator using the SPDZ protocol suite with MASCOT preprocessing, run the command:

+* make runMascot

 The run targets runs the actual MPC computation and prints the result in the sys.out stream (which can be found within both server1/log.txt and server2/log.txt).